Blog Writing Guide for Claude

 • Cross-linking: Reference related articles and categories using internal links

-7. Complete Example Post
+7. Complete Example Posts

 ---